silentsignal/burp-cfurl-cache/README.md

 -------

-The whole project is available under MIT license, see `LICENSE.txt`, except for the classes

- - `Base64`
- - `XMLParseException`
- - `XMLElement`
- - `BinaryPListParser`

-which were taken from the Quaqua project by Werner Randelshofer, and are licensed under the Modified BSD License, see `quaqua-license.html`.
+The whole project is available under MIT license, see `LICENSE.txt`, except for the class `BinaryPListParser`˛which was taken from the Quaqua project by Werner Randelshofer, and are licensed under the Modified BSD License, see `quaqua-license.html`.